 Steps to Becoming a USDA Organic Certifying Agent

-In order to become an NOP-accredited certifying agent, you must first complete and submit two forms to the USDA.
+To become a NOP-accredited certifying agent, you must first complete and submit two forms to the USDA.
 The total application package must be submitted in English.
 You'll need to submit one hard copy and one identical electronic copy.
-Application forms include a USDA Grading and Verification Division Form (PDF) and a USDA National Organic Program Form.
+Application forms include a USDA Grading and Verification Division Form and a USDA National Organic Program Form.

-If your application is accepted, it's submitted to the Audit, Review, and Compliance Branch (ARC Branch) and a documentation adequacy review (desk review) will be conducted.
+If your application is accepted, it's submitted to the Audit, Review, and Compliance Branch (ARC Branch) and a desk review of your documentation.

 The Desk Review